ecavan/FeynmanAPI/README.md

 ---

-## What's not yet implemented
+## Roadmap

+### What you can do today

+- Full tree-level |M|^2 for any QED, QCD, QCD+QED, electroweak, or BSM process, with cross-sections
+- 1-loop PV decomposition with symbolic coefficients for any process QGRAF can generate
+- Analytic closed-form evaluation of all PV scalar integrals (A₀, B₀, C₀, D₀) --- pure Python, no Fortran required
+- Numerical evaluation via LoopTools for the full tensor integral basis
+- IR-safe observables: Schwinger anomalous magnetic moment alpha/(2pi), running couplings alpha(Q^2) and alpha_s(Q^2), vacuum polarization, form factors
+- 2->3 bremsstrahlung matrix elements at tree level (e.g. e+e- -> mu+mu- gamma)
+- MS-bar counterterms and running couplings for curated processes

-### Parton distribution functions (LHAPDF)
+### Parton distribution functions

 Needed for hadron-collider cross-sections (pp -> X).
-Without PDFs, the engine computes partonic cross-sections (e.g., gg -> gg) but cannot convolve them with proton structure to get physical pp cross-sections at LHC energies.
-Integrating LHAPDF would enable predictions for Drell-Yan, dijet production, Higgs production via gluon fusion, etc.
+The engine computes partonic cross-sections (e.g. gg -> gg) but cannot yet convolve them with proton structure for physical pp predictions at LHC energies.
+Integrating [LHAPDF](https://lhapdf.hepforge.org/) would enable Drell-Yan, dijet, and Higgs production via gluon fusion predictions.

-### Real-emission and IR subtraction
+### Real-emission IR subtraction

-The 1-loop virtual corrections (vertex, box) contain infrared divergences --- soft photon/gluon singularities where the loop momentum goes to zero.
-LoopTools regulates these with tiny fictitious masses (~10^-14 GeV), producing finite but individually unphysical numbers.
-The KLN theorem guarantees these cancel against real-emission diagrams (e.g., e+e- -> mu+mu- gamma at NLO QED), but without that second piece you cannot quote a physical NLO cross section.

-**What you can quote today:** the form factors (like the Schwinger anomalous magnetic moment alpha/(2*pi), which is IR-safe), running couplings (alpha(Q^2), alpha_s(Q^2)), and the structure of the PV decomposition.
-These are all independently useful to researchers.
-The 2->3 bremsstrahlung matrix elements (e+e- -> mu+mu- gamma) are already computed at tree level --- the missing piece is the subtraction scheme (Catani-Seymour dipoles or FKS) to combine them with the virtual corrections in a numerically stable way.
+1-loop virtual corrections contain infrared divergences that cancel against real-emission diagrams (KLN theorem).
+The real-emission matrix elements are already computed at tree level --- the missing piece is an IR subtraction scheme (Catani-Seymour dipoles or FKS slicing) to combine virtual + real corrections into a finite, physical NLO cross-section.

-### Automatic renormalization
+### Automatic renormalization for arbitrary processes

-The loop results are "bare" --- they contain UV poles that LoopTools absorbs into its regularization.
-The finite part depends on the renormalization scheme (MS-bar vs on-shell) and the renormalization scale mu.
-Without explicit counterterms for arbitrary processes, you cannot say "this is the MS-bar result at mu = m_Z."

-**What you can quote today:** the PV integral structure (which integrals appear with which kinematic arguments) is scheme-independent and is exactly what a researcher needs to set up their own calculation.
-The curated results (Schwinger a_e, vacuum polarization, running couplings) already apply the correct renormalization and are ready to use.
+The curated 1-loop results already apply correct MS-bar renormalization.
+Extending this to arbitrary processes requires generating counterterm diagrams and applying scheme-dependent subtractions automatically.
+The PV integral structure produced by the engine is scheme-independent and ready for users to apply their own renormalization.